 - your independence from your supervisor;

-- the extent of your writing skills (important for paper and grant writing, thus in earning money for your research!).
+- the extent of your writing skills (important for paper and grant writing, and thus for earning money for your research!).

 You will have the chance to:

-- further think and define your future plans and research interests;
+- think about and define your future plans and research interests;

-- gain confidence and visualize yourself further in your career.
+- gain confidence and visualize your future career path.

-There are some differences in the requirements you may need.
-Sometimes you need to produce a separate file, which is often required for faculty positions.
-Other times you can simply include your statement in your CV.
-Let’s start first by defining what to do when applying for a Ph.D. or post-doc position.
+Depending on where you are applying and for what position, there will be some differences in the requirements for the research interest statement.
+Sometimes you’ll need to produce a separate file, which is often required for faculty positions, and other times you can simply include your statement within your CV.
+Let’s start by defining what to do when applying for a PhD or post-doc position.

 When the research interest statement is part of your CV, aim for one page, or around 400 words.
-Pay attention, do not rewrite your CV, but define clearly your research interests.
+Pay attention: do not rewrite your CV – clearly define your research interests.
 Highlight your scientific skills, your passion, and your ideas!

 How should you structure it?
 Think about how you would tell a story or write your thesis.
-You need an introduction, a main paragraph, future research and conclusion.
+You need an introduction, a main paragraph, future research ideas, and a conclusion.

-Main paragraph: this is the core of your statement together with the future research.
-It contains your recent and current research.
-If you worked on several projects, make the connection among them.
-Write how you became interested in what you have done and why it is still interesting for you.
-Capture your reader by telling a story, not just stating what you have done, and your statement will be easy to remember.
-In this part, you can briefly describe any important recognition, such as papers, presentations, awards and grants.
+This is the core of your statement.
+It contains your recent and current research, as well as your planned future research.
+If you have worked on several projects, make the connection between them.
+Write about how you became interested in what you have done and why it still interests you.

 A very important tip: your statement will be more powerful if you place your work in a broader context.
 Let your reader visualize the ‘big picture’.